dirkcgrunwald/zero-to-jupyterhub-microk8s/basic-with-tls/README.md

 ## First, install `cert-manager`

 [cert-manager](https://cert-manager.io/) is a system for managing getting new TLS certificates.
-There are several good [tutorials on setting up `cert-manager` with `k3s`](https://opensource.com/article/20/3/ssl-letsencrypt-k3s) and we're going to cut to the chase for z2jh.
+There are several good [tutorials on setting up `cert-manager` with `k3s`](https://opensource.com/article/20/3/ssl-letsencrypt-k3s) and we're going to cut to the chase for Z2JH.

 Install `cert-manager` using the fast-and-dangerous method:
 ```
 kubectl create namespace cert-manager
 kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v0.15.2/cert-manager.yaml
 ```
-The `cert-manager` will install of its stuff in the `cert-manager` namespace.
+The `cert-manager` will install all of its stuff in the `cert-manager` namespace.
 This will make it easy to clean up later by just deleting that namespace.

 ## Second, create a certificate